Wednesday 8 July 2026

 Session 3A

-Italy’s power markets is turning faster amd more data‑driven.
+Italy’s power markets is turning faster and more data‑driven.
 High‑frequency and low‑latency trading strategies are emerging as a critical lever for maximizing returns from both standalone BESS and hybrid renewable‑plus‑storage portfolios.
 This presentation explores how algorithmic dispatch, real‑time market signals, and advanced forecasting can unlock new layers of value in the Italian intraday and balancing markets.

-Giovanni Paolo
+Giovanni Paolo Di Giovanni

 JLL